 As the maid of honor, aka head bridesmaid in charge, it’s important that you identify these types and prepare yourself with how best to handle them in sticky situations.
 It’s also super helpful to learn the strengths and weaknesses of each type so you know which duties and responsibilities they are most fit for so that you can best take care of your own MOH responsibilities.

 Last, but certainly not least, is the fact that you yourself will fall into one of these types of bridesmaids.
 Knowing which one can help you become the best bridesmaid you can possibly be!

 The Seasoned Veteran

-Like the title implies, this bridesmaid has had the role a time or two before (and more than likely will be letting you know about it)
+Like the title implies, this type of bridesmaid has had the role at least a time or two before (and probably won’t hesitate to tell you all about it)

 This experience can definitely come in handy when it comes to planning both the bridal shower and bachelorette party, so be sure to seek the help of this bridesmaid during these busy times.

 On the other hand, things can get a bit difficult with the seasoned veteran when her advice is not always taken, so be prepared for some hurt feelings.

-Our top bit of advice for dealing with this type of bridesmaid is to acknowledge her experience while gently reminding her that no two brides are the same.
+Our best bit of advice for dealing with this type of bridesmaid is to acknowledge her experience while gently reminding her that no two brides are the same.
 In other words, show your gratitude for her guidance without giving in to all of her opinions.

 The Wedding Planner

-Often referred to as the type-A bridesmaid, this is the girl who you may try to steal your role as maid of honor (while pretending that she’s ‘only trying to help’).
+Often referred to as the type-A bridesmaid, this is the girl who you may try to steal your role as maid of honor (while claiming she’s ‘only trying to help’)